+- 2. Select the printhead on which you want information.

+- 3. The front panel displays:

+- Colors

+- Product name

+- Product number

+- Serial number

-- Status, see Front-panel error messages on page 153
+- Status, see Front-panel error messages on page 157

 - Volume of ink it has used

 - Warranty status

 You can also get most of this information without leaving your computer by using HP Easy Printer Care (Windows) or HP Printer Utility (Mac OS).